 Early September of 2009, I was riding my bike to photograph one of my higher-end real-estate listings.
-This home was a beauty, and to properly capture its elegance I knew it would require numerous shots from many angles.
-The last thing I needed was my clients coming home as I was trying to capture the perfect shot with my padded bike short-clad back-side in the air.
+This home was a beauty and to properly capture its elegance, I knew it would require numerous shots from many angles.
+The last thing I needed was for my clients to come home as I was trying to capture the perfect photo, padded bike short butt high in the air.
 I threw on a little disco skirt from my closet, which provided some coverage.
-After the last picture was taken, I met my friend David and continued on a 25 mile ride which progressed to meeting our friends for dinner near the Columbia River Front.
+After the last picture was taken, I met my friend David and continued on a 25-mile ride which progressed to meeting our friends for dinner near the Columbia River Front.
 With sweat trickling down my face, infamous helmet head, jersey billowing with colors distinctly different from the wild pattern of the disco skirt, I “clomped, clomped clomped” into the restaurant.
-Just then one of the husbands, James, (age 29) said to his wife, “Katie, you should get a sexy little skirt like that.”
+Just then one of the husbands, James (age 29), said to his wife, “Katie, you should get a sexy little skirt like that.”

 My head spun to see if he was making fun or saying the truth?
 I could see by his look, he was serious.
 “Not bad that an age 29 would think I looked sexy,” I thought to myself, age 44.
 Didn’t he see the fat bulging out from beneath my grabby bike shorts?
 Interesting. . . seems like all he saw was “skirt.”

 I looked at my reflection in the glass door of the small airport. . . it was pretty cute even though I wasn’t “matchy matchy” or glamorous, by any means.
-My friends and I said our goodbyes and by the time we reached our next stop, I blurted out “Sweet Spot™ Skirts.”
+My friends and I said our goodbyes and by the time we reached our next stop, I blurted out “Sweet Spot® Skirts.”
 I was going to create a better skirt than the one I was wearing, and that is what I would call them.
-My friend David, laughed at the name, said it was cute but I don’t think he believed me to be serious.
+My friend David laughed at the name and said it was cute but I don’t think he believed me to be serious.
 I am not even sure I thought I was serious.

 February 27, 2010, we (friends, seamstresses, family et al, thanks for the support!) did our first show at the Seattle Bike Swap!
 WE SOLD OUT!
 I applied the next day for my LLC and tax documents, got a website, hired a bookkeeper and went to town designing and testing my products.
 Today I invite you to join the excitement, the fun, and the challenge of being just a little bit better every day.